fossasia/labyrinth/CONTRIBUTING.md

 You can add new levels to the labyrinth.
 Please open an [issue for adding a new level][issue-add-level] which will guide you through the process.

+### Create a Theme

+If you like to design a huge part of the labyrinth to one topic, you can do that.
+We call it a theme.
+Currently, we have the a theme of rooms and doors.
+There could be more themes of your imagination: pipes, riffs in the sea, bridges, Minecraft, ...
+This tasks takes several hours, maybe days.
+In the end you have an own labyrinth theme.
+If you like, you can embed it or create a new level for it.

+Please [open an issue to let us know about the progess and invite others to collaborate and give feedback][issue-add-theme].